jojo141185/mopidy-docker/README.md

 Note:

+- Depending on the number ans size of PIP_PACKAGES you have, it may take a while to start on first run.
+Please be patient and look at the logs.
 - If you have problems with permission errors, try --user root first.
 - On problems accessing the web interface, check mopidy.conf using the correct IP address.
 Try "hostname: 0.0.0.0" to listen to any and with no (=empty) access restrictions in "allowed_origins = ".